 Find out more about our approach to expenses if you are a Brilliant Beginnings surrogate.

 Yes.
 To be a Brilliant Beginnings surrogate, you need to be in good health, with an optimum BMI of between 19 and 28 (with a maximum of 35 and a minimum of 19).
 You must also be a non-smoker.
 You must not have any medical problems or be on any medication which could put you or the child at risk during pregnancy.
-If you have a medical condition for which you are being treated, you may be precluded from becoming a surrogate.
-However, some conditions and treatments can be managed throughout a pregnancy without risk to you or the baby.
+If you have a medical condition for which you are being treated, you may be precluded from becoming a surrogate, although some conditions and treatments can be managed during pregnancy without risk to you or the baby.

 The upper age limit is 50 although, given the greater risk of pregnancy complications as you get older, surrogates over the age of 35 will need extra medical screening.
 We do not accept surrogates under the age of 18 and will only in exceptional cases accept surrogates under the age of 21.